,

 • Family First Pledge: "I pledge to preserve the right of conscience for all citizens, including their freedom to practice the tenets of their faith; protect innocent human life from conception to natural death; defend the natural family and natural marriage (one man and one woman), the foundational building blocks of society; restore the natural rights of parents to determine the best way to educate, raise and care for their children; promote free market economic policies that empower our families to achieve their highest potential."
 See state and local California candidates who have signed the pledge

 The following independent voter guides are provided for your additional research.
-Presented in alphabetical order, these voter guides recommend candidates that SaveCalifornia.com neither support or oppose.
+Presented in alphabetical order, these voter guides recommend candidates (which SaveCalifornia.com neither supports nor opposes).

-Realize that some of the "recommended" candidates in these guides support the tyrannical "LGBTQIA+" agenda, have voted for the abortion agenda, or have voted against constitutional free speech (in other words, RINOs -- Republicans in Name Only).
+Realize that some of the "recommended" candidates in these guides support the tyrannical "LGBTQIA+" agenda, have voted for the abortion agenda, or have voted against constitutional rights (in other words, RINOs -- Republicans in Name Only).

 SaveCalifornia.com does not vouch for the recommendations or accuracies of any of these links.
 Yet we offer them to you to consider as you do your own research.